Frequently Asked Questions

 Please review our full Child and Pet policies here.

-Do tours still operate in snowy conditions or bad weather?
+• Do tours still operate in snowy conditions or "bad" weather?

-Our adventures operate year-round and are designed to embrace the changing mountain seasons.
-Should a tour need to be cancelled due to extreme weather and safety concerns, we will offer to reschedule or provide a full refund.
+Should we need to cancel a tour due to such conditions, we will offer to reschedule or provide a full refund.

-Do you use winter tires on your van?
+• Do you use winter tires on your van?

 Yes, our all-wheel drive van is also equpped with winter tires for increased road safety between October and April every year.

-What is Kananaskis Country, and why should I visit?
+• What is Kananaskis Country, and why should I visit?

 Kananaskis is playground of unfiltered wilderness that surrounds the town of Canmore and runs alongside Banff National Park.